-Furthermore, partners have been sent a number of key dates for their diaries which reflect internal deadlines for Deliverables, Milestones, Period 3 reporting, including technical and financial reporting.
+Furthermore, partners have been sent a number of key dates for their diaries which reflect internal deadlines for Period 3 reporting, including technical and financial reporting.

-The project continues to use the risk management plan for Covid-19 for specific upcoming activities, see section below.
+The risk management plan for specific activities, please see section below.

 Partner Activities Affected and Mitigation